Dance-Data-Project/smith-capstone-23/README.md

 ## Definitions

-We defined “Dance Companies” as non-profit organizations that have filed an IRS form 990 within the past five years and whose primary purpose involves dance as a performing art.
+* "Dance Companies" refers to non-profit organizations that have filed an IRS form 990 within the past five years and whose primary purpose involves dance as a performing art.
 * “Building” refers to all land, buildings, leasehold improvements, equipment, and other fixed assets held for investment purposes.
 * “Net assets” refers to all liquid assets and all fixed assets a company reports in their IRS filings.
 * “Endowment” refers to endowment funds established by donor-restricted gifts that are maintained to provide a source of income for either a specified period of time or until a specific event occurs.
 * “Unpaid Labor” is defined as any given company’s use of volunteer work.
-* “Region” is conceptually defined as one of the five major regions of the United States according to the [National Geographic Society](https://education.nationalgeographic.org/resource/united-states-regions/): Northeast, Southeast, Southwest, Midwest, and West.
+* “Region” is defined as one of the five major regions of the United States according to the [National Geographic Society](https://education.nationalgeographic.org/resource/united-states-regions/): Northeast, Southeast, Southwest, Midwest, and West.

 ## Data Sources